 Throughout the 80’s and 90’s, steady growth continued, but an event in 1997 changed the company’s future forever.
 That year, a couple of aggressive, young engineers completed research and development on a new telescopic radial stacking conveyor.
 What became known as the TeleStacker® Conveyor gets credit for expanding Superior’s customer base to six of planet’s seven continents.
 After launching the complex machine, their innovative spirit spread throughout the company.
 Today, Superior is considered the leader in new conveyor technology after many times redefining the bulk material handling process.

-The 2000’s will be known for rapid growth.
-During the last decade, Superior extended outside of its headquarters in Morris, Minnesota, and added new businesses in Arizona, Iowa, Georgia, Kansas, Maine, Nebraska, North Dakota, South Dakota and Wisconsin.
+The 2000’s will be remembered for rapid growth.
+During the last decade, Superior extended outside of its headquarters in Morris, Minnesota, and added new businesses in Arizona, Iowa, Georgia, Kansas, Maine, Nebraska, North Dakota, South Dakota, Wisconsin and Canada.
 In 2008, the company acquired Westmor Industries, LLC, a neighbor in Morris, Minnesota, and the community’s second largest manufacturer.
 Two years later, Superior reconnected with its roots when it purchased Hancock Concrete.

 Today, Superior Industries is the largest employer in Stevens County, Minnesota, and one of the largest in the state.
 Together, its 1,400 hard-working employees are in pursuit of the same goal: to build innovation that creates opportunity for each other, our communities and our investors.